-The pinout has been changed to improve PC layout by allowing the high current, high frequency switching circuitry to be easily isolated from low current, noise sensitive control circuitry.
-The new SO-8 package includes a fused ground lead that significantly reduces the thermal resistance of the device to extend the ambient operating temperature range.
+The pinout has been changed to improve PC layout by allowing the high current high frequency switching circuitry to be easily isolated from low current noise sensitive control circuitry.
+The new SO-8 package includes a fused ground lead which significantly reduces the thermal resistance of the device to extend the ambient operating temperature range.
+There is an optional function of shutdown or synchronization.
 Standard surface mount external parts can be used including the inductor and capacitors.

-17, LTC and LT are registered trademarks of Linear Technology Corporation.
+C, LTC and LT are registered trademarks of Linear Technology Corporation.